medialab/minet/docs/cli.md

                                 Query template.
 Can be useful for instance to change a column of twitter user screen names into from:@user queries.
+  --timezone TIMEZONE           Timezone for dates, for example 'Europe/Paris'.
+                                Defaults to UTC.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.